- Hasso Plattner, Steve Lucas, Ron Enslin, Vishal Sikka, and John Appleby provide oodles of false information around HANA’s performance.

-When one compares Bill McDermott, Hasso Plattner, SAP marketing, Bluefin Solutions, Deloitte, and others say about the game-changing aspects of HANA to the technical benchmarks, there is no correspondence.
+When one compares Bill McDermott, Hasso Plattner, SAP marketing, Bluefin Solutions, Deloitte, and others say about HANA’s game-changing aspects to the technical benchmarks.
+There is no correspondence.

 SAP invests comparatively little in benchmarking, but its marketing spending on HANA is enormous.
 This is similar to the major pharmaceutical companies.
-Pharmaceutical companies spend far more on marketing than research, and the study is mostly just running clinical trials, which is based on research that is performed by universities and is publicly funded.
+Pharmaceutical companies spend far more on marketing than research.
+The study is mostly just running clinical trials based on research performed by universities and is publicly funded.

 Evidence of Oracle Outperformance SAP HANA Performance